xsdc/AppleStoreKataSolutions/DesignPatterns/Adapter/Kata/AdapterKata.md

 # Adapter Kata

-Before attempting the kata, read the article, the code, and tests.
+Before attempting the kata, read the article, code, and tests.

 Location of the files: